Home » Food and Drinks » Simple Baked Eggplant Parmesan

 What to Serve with Eggplant Parmesan

 I like to serve a salad or green vegetable and a side of bread when I make any type of casserole.
 It’s usually easy and adds so much to the meal.
+This tomato cucumber corn salad topped with feta cheese is a family favorite at our house.

 For more recommendations, look at this post: What to Serve with Eggplant Parmesan.